web3-storage/backup-progress/README.md

 You need:

 - macos or linux (or a shell that can run `tail`)
-- aws cli installed and configured with access to the PL nitro aws account.
+- aws cli installed and configured with access to the aws account that backup is runnning in
 - node v18
 - `pnpm`